-Minimal change going in, with maximum opportunity for us to make the changes we want in the future.
-This means that authorities and services currently delivered by your Village Council, WILL continue, and may be enhanced under the new SX Government."
+"We strive for minimal change going in, and maximum opportunity for us to make the changes we want in the future.
+This means that benefits and services currently received, WILL continue, and we intend to enhance them under a future Stó:lō Xwexwilmexw Government."